Occidental Petroleum – Through the Eyes of a Value Investor

 Financial Profile

-What I like here is the low leverage.
-With debt-to-equity near zero and interest coverage extremely healthy, Occidental has done the hard work of repairing its balance sheet after the debt-heavy Anadarko acquisition years back.
+What I like here is the low leverage curve over the long term.
+With debt-to-equity returning near zero and interest coverage extremely healthy, Occidental has done the hard work of repairing its balance sheet after the debt-heavy Anadarko acquisition years back.
 For me, this balance sheet strength is one of the biggest safety nets in a cyclical business like oil.

 Historical Performance & Growth Trends

-Looking back over the last decade, the numbers tell a story of survival, recovery, and resilience (data based on first QR of 2025 and before accessible under free stock data).
+Looking back over the last decade, the numbers tell a story of survival, recovery, and resilience.

 Like most oil companies, Occidental had its toughest years during the pandemic.
 But what has impressed me is the rebound since 2021.
 As oil prices normalized, the company turned into a cash machine, using profits not only to pay dividends but to aggressively reduce debt.